doodboard/tutorial/README.md

 * [Tweezers](https://en.wikipedia.org/wiki/Tweezers) for gripping the small components.
 * Some kind of desoldering tool, such as a solder wick (aka desoldering braid) or solder sucker (aka desoldering pump).
 This will be extremely helpful in case you make small mistakes along the way.
 Check out the tools in [this Wikipedia article](https://en.wikipedia.org/wiki/Desoldering#Tools) for more information.
+* [Flux](https://en.wikipedia.org/wiki/Flux_(metallurgy)#Soldering) for certain techniques and making your job easier.
+* [Wire cutters](https://en.wikipedia.org/wiki/Diagonal_pliers) that are flush-cutting.
+Flush-cutting is preferred as this will make it easier to get the cuts you need.

 <br />
 <br />